Areas of Practice

 Critical Illness insurance covers individuals against life altering illness such as cancer, stroke and heart disease.
 This type of insurance is intended to provide a lump-sum cash payment to help with the medical costs.

 - Canada Pension Plan (CPP) disability benefits

-CPP disability is the largest long term disability insurance program in Canada administered by the Federal Government.
+CPP disability (also knows as CPPD) is the largest long term disability insurance program in Canada administered by the Federal Government.
 CPP provides disability benefits to people who have made enough contributions to the CPP and who are disabled and cannot work at any job on a regular basis.
 Benefits may also be available to their dependent children.
 To qualify for a disability benefit under the CPP, a disability must be both “severe” and “prolonged”, and it must prevent you from being able to work at any job on a regular basis.